wmdmark/backbone-rivets-example/tutorial.md

-# Backbone.js + Rivet.js = Crazy Delicious
+# Binding built in

-Web frameworks built around data-binding are the kipper's knickers these days.
-There's Angular, Ember, Knockout, Meteor, React and more that come with data-binding  baked in.
+Web frameworks built around data binding are where it's at these days.
+Angular, Ember, Knockout, Meteor, React and more come with data binding baked in.
+Binding has a prominate place in these frameworks for a reason.
+It's darn convienent.

-Backbone however never has and likely never will ship with any sort of data-binding.
-Backbone is agnostic as to how you render your views and I think that's a good thing.
+Backbone, however, never has and likely never will ship with any sort of data binding.
+Backbone is agnostic about how views are rendered.
+Personally, I think that's a good thing.
 Want to use Handlebars?
 Fine.
 Plain old DOM?
 Also fine.
-Binding?
+Binding based views?
 You betcha.
-You could even plugin the new kid on the block [React](React.js) if you like.

-That said, binding has a prominate place in these other frameworks for a reason.
-It's darn convienent.
+## Binding with Backbone

-Fortunetelly, there are many different libraries[*](#otherlibs) for binding views in Backbone that have you covered.
+There are many different libraries[*](#otherlibs) for binding views in Backbone.
 My personal favorite is [Rivets](rivetsjs.com).

-Rivets + Backbone has helped me solve some of the most common pain points in web development (such as forms tied to models) rather elegantly.
+Rivets + Backbone has helped me solve some of the most common pain points in web development rather elegantly.

-In this tutorial, we'll go over a brief intro to data binding and then dive write into a practical example of data binding in Backbone with Rivets.
+In this tutorial, we'll go over a brief intro to data binding and then dive  into a practical example of data binding in Backbone with Rivets.

 ## Starting from the top

+Data binding is not a new concept.
+This is a concept that's been around for over decades but is just now becoming a pattern on the web.
+Before we get into the weeds, let's review what data binding is and what it's good for.

 ### What is data binding?
 * Data binding is the process that establishes a connection between the UI and the application's data models and/or business logic.
 * One-way data binding has to do with presenting data from the model to the view (model -> view).
 * Two-way data binding has to do with both presenting and interacting with data.
 Presenting the model in the view as well as updating the model from interaction with the view (model <-> view).

 ### When is data binding useful?
-* When you want to update a small part of a view without re-rendering the whole thing
+* When you want to update a small part of a view without re-rendering the whole thing.
-* When you need a live preview based on data input
+* When you need a live preview based on data input.
-* When you need to sync user input with your model (hello forms)
+* When you need to sync user input with your model (forms).
-* Finite state machine driven UIs and more...
+* Finite-state machine driven UIs and more...

-Data binding is not a new concept.
-This is a concept that's been around for over a decade (mostly in the windows development world) but is just now becoming a pattern on the web.

 ### Data binding with Backbone and Rivets